 - Four-Star Badass: During the Yuuzhan Vong War.

-- Code Name: His call sign in a fighter is "Streak".
+- Code Name: His call sign in a fighter is "Streak", after his black streak of hair.

 - Demoted to Extra: His importance has decreased significantly since the Dark Nest Trilogy ended, with most of his appearances being very brief or mere mentions of him doing something offscreen.